s-zeid/userChrome.css.d/README.md

 Also included is a Tree Style Tab stylesheet at `_tst.css`.
-To use it with the WebExtension version of TST, simply paste it into the "Extra style rules for sidebar contents" text box in the Advanced section of TST's preferences.
+To use it with the WebExtension version of TST, simply paste it into the "Extra style rules for sidebar contents" text box in the Advanced section of TST's preferences and select the "Vertigo" theme.

 Adding/changing/removing stylesheets